Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Background Related Work

 \section{Background \& Related Work}

-\xhdr{Responsible AI (RAI) Tools} There is a growing body of tools to guide the ethical design, development, and deployment of AI systems, such as Datasheets for Datasets~\cite{gebru2021datasheets}, Data Statements~\cite{bender2018data}, and Model Cards~\cite{mitchell2019model}.
-However, AI-related harms continue to emerge.
-There are several reasons why RAI is difficult to operationalize: there is an outsized focus on the technical stages and stakeholders~\cite{kaye2023risky, kuehnert2025who}, frameworks are often too high-level~\cite{morley2019from, schiff2020principles, barletta2023rapid} or too narrow~\cite{kaye2023risky}, and they are often difficult to apply to real-world use cases~\cite{ojewale2025towards, groves2024auditing}.
+\xhdr{Responsible AI (RAI) Tools} There is a growing body of tools created to guide the ethical design, development, and deployment of AI systems, such as Datasheets for Datasets~\cite{gebru2021datasheets}, Data Statements~\cite{bender2018data}, and Model Cards~\cite{mitchell2019model}.
+However, RAI has continued to be proven difficult to operationalize, for several reasons: there is an outsized focus on the technical stages and stakeholders~\cite{kaye2023risky, kuehnert2025who}, frameworks are often too high-level~\cite{morley2019from, schiff2020principles, barletta2023rapid} or too narrow~\cite{kaye2023risky}, and they are often difficult to apply to real-world use cases~\cite{ojewale2025towards, groves2024auditing}.
 In this paper, we create an AI assurance framework that addresses several of these difficulties.

-\xhdr{Internal AI Governance and Risk Management} Standards and regulatory bodies have produced guidance, such as the NIST AI Risk Management Framework~\cite{nist2023artificial}, SR 11-7 Guidance on Model Risk Management~\cite{board2011sr117}, and ISO/IEC 42001~\cite{iso2023iso}, for AI governance and risk management.
+\xhdr{Internal AI Governance and Risk Management} Standards and regulatory bodies have produced guidance for AI governance and risk management, such as the NIST AI Risk Management Framework~\cite{nist2023artificial}, SR 11-7 Guidance on Model Risk Management~\cite{board2011sr117}, and ISO/IEC 42001~\cite{iso2023iso}.
 In academic literature,~\citet{rismani2023plane} find that frameworks from other disciplines, such as safety engineering, can be applicable for AI risk management.
-More concretely, algorithmic impact assessments~\cite{canada2024algorithmic, mantelero2018ai, reisman2018algorithmic} have been proposed as tools for governance throughout the AI lifecycle.
+Algorithmic impact assessments~\cite{canada2024algorithmic, mantelero2018ai, reisman2018algorithmic} have also been proposed as tools for governance throughout the AI lifecycle.
 However, the previously mentioned guidance, frameworks, and tools are all intended primarily for organizations to use \emph{internally} to govern the AI systems they develop and use.
-In this paper, we focus on \emph{external, third-party assurance} as a mechanism to establish stronger trustworthiness than internal processes can provide~\cite{raji2022outsider, mokander2023auditing, ajunwa2020auditing}.
+Our focus is on \emph{external, third-party assurance} as a mechanism to establish stronger trustworthiness than internal processes can provide~\cite{raji2022outsider, mokander2023auditing, ajunwa2020auditing}.